 7. Decision of Board.
 Final decision of the Board shall be by the majority vote of all members present and voting.
 The final decision may be accompanied by a brief written statement.

 8. Sanction Proceeding.
 In a Board hearing, a determination that the violation was committed by the charged student shall be followed by a proceeding in which the complainant, the charged student, and appropriate University official(s) may submit information or make statements concerning the appropriate sanction to be imposed.
+In the Student Conduct Administrator or Chair's discretion, the accused student may submit a limited number of character witnesses, and the complainant may submit a limited number of impact witnesses.
 The Hearing Board will consider the conduct history of the charged student in the sanction proceeding.
-The charged student’s conduct history shall not become part of the conduct file and shall not be shared with a student complainant.
+The charged student's conduct history shall not become part of the conduct file and shall not be shared with a student complainant.